Canada authorizes Pfizer vaccine for age 12 and older

-TORONTO (AP) — Canada’s health regulator has authorized Pfizer’s COVID-19 vaccine for ages 12 and older.
+TORONTO (AP) — Canadian health officials said Wednesday they have become the first to approve Pfizer’s COVID-19 vaccine for ages as young as 12.

-Dr. Supriya Sharma, chief medical adviser at Health Canada, on Wednesday confirmed the decision for the ages to 12 to 15 and said it will help children return to a normal life.
+Dr. Supriya Sharma, chief medical adviser at Health Canada, confirmed the decision for ages 12 to 15 and said it will help children return to a normal life.
+Canada is the first country to authorize Pfizer for that age group.
+The U.S. and the European Union are also reviewing it.

 The vaccine was previously authorized for anyone 16 or older.